maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Speed Limit"
     Also known as Rate Limiting; the process of limiting the maximum transmission rate on a port (Ingress or Egress).

+??? glossary-item "Static Routing"
+    Routing paths that are manually configured and do not change dynamically.

+??? glossary-item "Store-and-Forward Switching"
+    A switching method that receives and verifies an entire frame before forwarding it.

 ??? glossary-item "Storm Control"
     A security feature that limits the level of Broadcast, Multicast, or Unknown Unicast traffic to prevent network degradation.

+??? glossary-item "STP (Spanning Tree Protocol)"
+    An IEEE 802.1D protocol that prevents Layer 2 loops by creating a loop-free topology.

+??? glossary-item "Switching Capacity"
+    The total amount of traffic a switch can handle across all ports simultaneously.

 ??? glossary-item "System Reboot"
     A command to restart the switch software and hardware without changing the configuration.